David Benson-Pope: Local government career

 After losing his bid to remain Labour's Dunedin South candidate for the 2008 general election, Benson-Pope rejected an invitation to stand for the Aotearoa Legalise Cannabis Party and did not stand as an independent candidate.

-Returning to Dunedin, Benson-Pope worked as a resource consent manager and sought election to the Dunedin City Council (DCC) in the 2013 local body elections.
+Returning to Dunedin, Benson-Pope worked as a resource consent hearings commissonner and sought election to the Dunedin City Council (DCC) in the 2013 local body elections.
 He stood as an independent candidate and was elected on 12 October 2013.
 He was re-elected in 2016, 2019 and 2022.
-He was a senior member of the dcc under mayors Dave Cull and Aaron Hawkins and chaired the council's planning and regulatory committee from 2013 until 2022.
+He was a senior member of the DCC under mayors Dave Cull and Aaron Hawkins and chaired the council's planning and regulatory committee from 2013 until 2022.

 During a live-streamed Zoom meeting of the DCC held on 5 May 2020, Benson-Pope was seen in the camera of his computer cleaning his study with a feather duster whilst "pants-less".
 Members of the public, councillors and senior managers watched on as the meeting faced technological difficulties.
 Benson-Pope said he was not wearing pants but was wearing shorts after gardening earlier in the day and stated he was "delighted" that his cameo provided a welcome diversion but "it wasn't intentional."

 Benson-Pope was re-elected to the Dunedin City Council for a fourth term during the 2022 Dunedin local elections.
 He was not given a chair or deputy chair role within the Dunedin City Council by the new Mayor of Dunedin Jules Radich.
 Benson-Pope and Walker claimed that Radich had offered them committee roles which he knew they would reject.
 The mayor's proposed councillor salaries included an 11.7% pay cut for councillors without leadership roles than the equivalent position received in the previous term.
 In late October, Benson-Pope supported an unsuccessful motion by Green councillor Marie Laufiso to close the pay gap between councillors assigned deputy chair roles and those without these duties.
 The motion was defeated by a margin of 11 to 4 votes.
 In December 2022, the DCC was required to consider a revised remuneration proposal after the Remuneration Authority determined the paycut was unlawful.

-In mid December 2023, Benson-Pope voiced opposition to Health New Zealand's proposed budgetary cutbacks to operating theatres and facilities in plans for the rebuilt Dunedin Hospital, Dunedin's primary hospital.
+In mid December 2022, Benson-Pope voiced opposition to Health New Zealand's proposed budgetary cutbacks to operating theatres and facilities in plans for the rebuilt Dunedin Hospital, Dunedin's primary hospital.
 He also campaigned for the Hospital to be rebuilt according to its original specifications.
 In late January, Benson-Pope filed a motion urging the DCC to contribute NZ$130,400 for a public campaign to support the hospital rebuild project as it was outlined in the final business case.
 On 31 January, the DCC voted unanimously to support Benson-Pope's motion to fight changes to the Dunedin Hospital's design.